Happy-Samal/PasswordManager/README.md

 ## Overview

-Password Manager is a web application designed for save your password on your local storage .
+Password Manager is a web application designed for save your password .
 It allows users to save password list.

 ## Website host on